Shapes and shaving cream, together at last!

 We added our foam blocks into the shaving cream play!

-Here, I added our foam shape blocks for the boys to explore how different shapes can fit in one another and stacked.
+Here, I added our foam shape blocks for the boys to explore how different shapes can fit in one another and be stacked.
 We’ve had these blocks for FOUR years!
 They are great.
+We use foam blocks and these wooden 3D shapes often.

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.